caldwell619/react-spring/directions/sending-requests.md

         title: "",
         description: "",
         price: "",
-        user: {id: 1},
         categories: []
     };
 ```
-We're hardcoding in the user value for now.
-Kinda seems off that we need to make it an object, but remember our mystical friend, Spring, is looking for a `User` class as part of an `Ad` entity.

 ### Don't reinvent the wheel
 I know what you're thinking.
 Bootstrap sucks!
 I can make designs way better than that.
 Yes, you can.
 Great.
 However, `CSS` frameworks help you move quickly through prototyping, and even in production.